assimp/assimp-docs/source/usage/use_the_lib.rst

 a skinned mesh, but there are other uses as well.

 An aiAnimation has a duration.
 The duration as well as all time stamps are given in ticks.
-To get the correct timing, all time stamp thus have to be divided by aiAnimation::mTicksPerSecond.
+To get the correct timing, all time stamps thus have to be divided by aiAnimation::mTicksPerSecond.
 Beware, though, that certain combinations of file format and exporter don't always store this information in the exported file.
 In this case, mTicksPerSecond is set to 0 to indicate the lack of knowledge.